-Whether you are seeking personal care supports in a private capacity or as part of a government funded support plan, once you have identified the supports you need the next step is to take the time to choose the best support worker / service for you.
+Whether you are seeking personal care supports in a private capacity or as part of a government funded support plan, once you have identified the supports you need the next step is to take the time to choose the best personal care worker / service for you.

 At Enable All we believe that in order for a personal support care worker to be a good fit, they should be:

 - Respectful – mindful of language, culture and how their actions affect others

 - Empathic – care deeply about others, their health and wellbeing

 - Reliable – punctual and consistent in thought and action

 - Patient – giving time and encouragement in assisting others complete a task